-If you are looking for great value private ear wax removal in Ashford Kent TN24, our Ashford Micro Suction Ear wax Removal Clinic can be found at:
+If you are looking for great value private ear wax removal in Oxford OX2, our Oxford Micro Suction Ear wax Removal Clinic can be found at:

 Oxford Summertown: Microsuction Ear Wax Removal Oxford OX2

-Our prices (see below) are the best value in Kent!
+Our prices (see below) are the best value in Oxford!

 You will find us in the Summertown Clinic, just off the A40 and near to BBC Oxford.

 You can find Microsuction Oxford on Google Maps here

 Nearby Microsuction Clinics include: